phil3k3/spring-data-elasticsearch-test/README.md

 Basically two steps were required to make this work:

 * Find the sub classes of the base class, convert them to the corresponding document's \_type and add them to the SearchQuery
-* Provide a custom ResultsMapper which looks up the actual class from the result document's \_type and use this class for mapping the JSON result back to Java
+* Provide a custom ResultsMapper which looks up the actual class from the result document's \_type and uses that class for mapping the JSON result back to a Java object